 6.41 Inheritance [RIP]

 6.41.1 Applicability to language

+The vulnerability documented in ISO/IEC 24772-1 subclause 6.41 is mitigated by SPARK.

-SPARK permits inheritance, where only one ancestor (the parent) may implement operations. ther ancestors (nterfaces) can only specify the operations, and whether operation must be overridden, or can simply do nothing if never explicitly defined.
+SPARK permits single inheritance of data members and operations from an ancestor class, where only that one ancestor (the parent) may implement operations.
+Other ancestors (known as “Interfaces”) can only specify the signature of additional operations, and whether each operation must be overridden, or can simply do nothing if never explicitly defined.
 Therefore, SPARK does not suffer from multiple-inheritance related vulnerabilities.

+In SPARK, a user can specify if a redefined operation must override or must never override an inherited operation.
+When these specifications are given, they are verified statically, so their use prevents vulnerabilities relating to accidental overriding or failure to override.

 SPARK has no preference rules to resolve ambiguities of calls on primitive operations of tagged types and thus reports the ambiguity for the programmer to disambiguate.
 Hence the related vulnerability documented in ISO/IEC 24772-1 subclause 6.41 does not apply.

+SPARK also requires static verification to ensure that all data members of an object are correctly initialized before use, even when such initialization is achieved by delegation to the parent’s constructor operation or by a re-dispatching call to a constructor [SRM 6.1.7].
+These rules also mitigate vulnerabilities caused by operations that must establish or maintain a type invariant.

 6.41.2 Guidance to language users